apache/sedona/docs/api/sql/Optimizer.md

 ```

 !!!warning
 	If you use `ST_Distance` as the predicate, Sedona doesn't control the distance's unit (degree or meter).
 It is same with the geometry.
 If your coordinates are in the longitude and latitude system, the unit of `distance` should be degree instead of meter or mile.
 To change the geometry's unit, please either transform the coordinate reference system to a meter-based system.
 See [ST_Transform](Function.md#st_transform).
-If you don't want to transform your data, please consider using `ST_DistanceSpheroid`.
+If you don't want to transform your data, please consider using `ST_DistanceSpheroid` or `ST_DistanceSphere`.

-Spark SQL Example for meter-based geodesic distance:
+Spark SQL Example for meter-based geodesic distance `ST_DistanceSpheroid` (works for `ST_DistanceSphere` too):

 *Less than a certain distance==*
 ```sql